opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 The metrics correlation feature is an experimental feature released in OpenSearch 2.7.
 It can't be used in a production environment.
 To leave feedback on improving the feature, leave an issue in the [ML Commons repository](https://github.com/opensearch-project/ml-commons).
 {: .warning }

 The metrics correlation algorithm finds events in a set of metrics data.
 The algorithm defines events as a window in time where multiple metrics simultaneously display anomalous behavior.
-When given a time span and set of metrics, The algorithm correlates the number of events that occurred, when the event occurred, and determines which metrics were involved in each event.
+When given a set of metrics, the algorithm counts the number of events that occurred, when each event occurred, and determines which metrics were involved in each event.

 To enable the metrics correlation algorithm, update the following cluster setting: